hackermanyacapin/VapeV4ForRoblox/README.md

-# Vape V4
+# Vape V4 copyed verison
-**When you make a script for 3 years, and blow up on a ripoff lego game** _Project I made because I want to expand my creativity_
+**When you copy script for custom vapes, and blow up on a ripoff lego game**